Pakistan’s fertilizer sector is routinely misread because it is analyzed like a normal cyclical industry. It is not.

 | Total | 1,356 | +37% | +65% | 6,731 | +2% |

-The surge in December 2025 was driven by discounting and inventory drawdown, not by a structural improvement in farm economics.
+The December surge was driven by discounting and inventory drawdown, not a structural improvement in farm economics.

-Full-year growth of only +2% YoY confirms that fertilizer demand in Pakistan is inelastic.
+Full-year growth of only +2% YoY confirms what has always been true: fertilizer demand in Pakistan is inelastic.
 Farmers may delay purchases, but they do not abandon them.
-This is why demand explains volatility, not valuation.